simfection/simfection/README.md

 # Getting Started

 ## Requirements
 `simfection` has only been tested with Python 3.7.
+To guarantee that your local environment can run `simfection` regardless of operating system, python version, etc., it is highly recommended that you use the official, fully functional docker image (see below).
+[Click here](https://docs.docker.com/get-docker/) for instructions on getting Docker installed.

 ## Using the Official Docker

 First, pull the latest version of the docker image.
+This only needs to run once, unless there is a newer image available to download.

 ```shell
 docker pull simfection/simfection:latest
 ```

-Run the docker container, including a (2) port for the Jupyter notebooks.
+Next, (1) run the docker container and detach, with (2) a port for the Jupyter notebooks, (3) a directory mount in the current working directory, (4,5) sudo access, (6) the name `simfection`, and (7) the docker image to use with the initial command to start the Jupyter notebook kernel.
+This also only needs to be run once per image version.

 ```shell
 docker run -d \